ChrisWhealy/wasm_sha256/docs/30-count-cmd-line-args.md

 Hence, the value of `argv_buf_size` is actually `0x83` (131 characters)

-The string length of 131 also includes a `0x00` null terminator character at the end of each value.
+The string length of 131 also includes a `0x00` null terminator character at the end of each argument.
 This must be accounted for when calculating argument lengths.